syncfusion-content/wpf-docs/wpf/Ribbon/DealingWithRibbon.md

 ## Creating ContextTabGroup in MVVM

-To populate the object in Ribbon ContextTabGroup, the `ContextGroupSource` and `ContextGroupContainerStyle` properties of Ribbon can be used, Similarly for the RibbonTab of each ContextTabGroup, items can be populated using `ItemsSource` and `ItemContainerStyle` properties of ContextTabGroup.
+To create context tab group in Ribbon, use  `ContextGroupSource` and `ContextGroupContainerStyle` properties.
+Similarly we can populate ContextTabGroup to corresponding RibbonTab using `ItemsSource` and `ItemContainerStyle` properties of ContextTabGroup.

 To create a ContextTabGroup in MVVM, follow below steps.